Product

 Output formats on S3

-- ▸Table-friendly layouts (e.g. Iceberg-style directory structures) that slot into Databricks, Spark, Trino/Presto, Snowflake (via external tables), DuckDB and other engines.
+- ▸Table-friendly layouts (e.g. Iceberg-style directories) that slot into Databricks, Spark, Trino/Presto, Snowflake (via external tables), DuckDB and other engines (roadmap).

 Example ML patterns with EdgeMQ